insected/bobbae_gcp-wiki/Machine-Learning.md

 ### Natural Language API

-The [Google Natural Language API](https://cloud.google.com/natural-language) is an easy to use interface to a set of powerful NLP models which have been pre-trained by Google to perform various tasks.
-As these models have been trained on enormously large document corpuses, their performance is usually quite good as long as they are used on datasets that do not make use of a very idiosyncratic language.
+The [Google Natural Language API](https://cloud.google.com/natural-language) is an easy to use interface to a set of powerful NLP models which have been pre-trained.

-The biggest advantage of using these pre-trained models via the API is, that no training dataset is needed.
-The API allows the user to immediately start making predictions, which can be very valuable in situations where little labeled data is available.

-The Natural Language API comprises five different services:

-* Syntax Analysis
-* Sentiment Analysis
-* Entity Analysis
-* Entity Sentiment Analysis
-* Text Classification

 The major advantage of the Google [Natural Language API](https://cloud.google.com/natural-language) is its ease of use.
 No machine learning skills are required and almost no coding skills.